xavierraffin/xavierraffin.github.io/_posts/2016-12-17-Custom-webmap-from-multiple-images.md

 1. Change color bands to merge Red Green Blue into one band
 2. Merge overlaping images
-3. Change images into gray images with alpha
-4. Add geographical data into images transforming PNGs into Geotiff
+3. Add geographical data into images transforming PNGs into Geotiff
-5. Change geotiff from RGB to RGBA
+4. Change geotiff from RGB to RGBA
-6. Build an _Image pyramid_ from Geotiff images
+5. Build an _Image pyramid_ from Geotiff images
-7. Loading images into Geoserver
+6. Loading images into Geoserver
-8. Finalyse layer style: apply final color, merge with other layers
+7. Finalyse layer style: apply final color, merge with other layers
-9. Build TMS directory tree with Mapproxy
+8. Build TMS directory tree with Mapproxy
-10. Serve tile from this directory with NGINX
+9. Serve tile from this directory with NGINX
-11. Built a leaflet map displaying the map in a webpage
+10. Built a leaflet map displaying the map in a webpage

-_Note: Maybe it is possible to skip one step (especialy color manipulation) but the try I made all failed_
+_Note: Maybe it is possible to skip one step (especialy color manipulation) but all attempts I made failed_

 I won't present the python & bash script glue but only important commands and tools.
 Some steps suppose that you'll save and sort temporary images with caution.